Breast Reconstruction Testimonial: Lisa

 I was amazed with his new reconstruction technique of fat transfer to the breast.
 I had no idea that I even had another option other than implants or a flap procedure.
 I never considered the flap since I was an EMT who needed full mobility and upper body strength.

 In the Show & Tell Room of the FORCE conference, brave women shared their stories and showed off all stages and choices of different mastectomy reconstructive procedures.
-There I met one of Dr Khouri's BRAVA + AFT patients who totally impressed me.
+There I met one of Dr Khouri's EVE + AFT patients who totally impressed me.
 It was amazing how natural her breasts looked and felt.
 This living proof convinced me that this procedure worked.

 The next morning my sister and I met Dr Khouri again.
 I was over-the-top excited with the possibility that I may have finally found a solution to my breast dilemma.
-He took his time explaining the process, the lipo, the BRAVA, and more.
+He took his time explaining the process, the lipo, the EVE, and more.
 He looked at my disfigured breast and gave me hope—hope of repairing them and truly helping me feel normal again.
 Dr. Khouri was confident that he could fix what so many plastic surgeons before him couldn't and that this procedure of fat grafting would be an ideal solution for me.

 I had turned into every surgeon's nightmare.
 As a tall woman with excess skin who had previously lost 140 pounds, I posed a unique challenge to say the least.
 But Dr. Khouri didn't seem to think it would be a problem.
 I later found out that many of his patients had problems with their implants.
 I was not alone.